edjrodriguez/API-The-Lists/README.md

 ## Abstract
-This API was designed to pair with this showcase project [here](https://github.com/edjrodriguez/The-Lists) as outlined by this project spec - [Project Spec](https://frontend.turing.edu/projects/module-3/showcase.html)
+This API was designed to pair with this showcase project [here](https://github.com/edjrodriguez/The-Lists) as outlined by this [project spec](https://frontend.turing.edu/projects/module-3/showcase.html)

 ## Technologies Used
 - Express